 Chaparala, S.; Iwema, C.L.; Chattopadhyay, A. SARS-CoV-2 Infections - Gene Expression Omnibus (GEO) Data Mining, Pathway Enrichment Analysis, and Prediction of Repurposable Drugs/Compounds.
 Preprints 2020, 2020090459 (doi: 10.20944/preprints202009.0459.v1).

 Please include the following statement in the acknowledgments section for all publications, posters, and presentations:

-[Software name] licensed through the Molecular Biology Information Service of the Health Sciences Library System, University of Pittsburgh was used for data analysis.
+[Software name] licensed through the Molecular Biology Information Service of the Health Sciences Library System, University of Pittsburgh (RRID:SCR_011975) was used for data analysis.